Evangelical Leader Tony Perkins Says It Was A Mistake To Strike Down Laws Outlawing Sodomy And Homosexuality

 Evangelical leader Tony Perkins, who Senate Majority leader Mitch McConnell recently appointed to serve as a United States Commissioner on International Religious Freedom, says it was a mistake to strike down laws criminalizing homosexuality, reports Pink News.

 Perkins heads the Family Research Council (FRC), a Christian conservative think tank which has been one of the staunchest critics of LGBT inclusion for the last 35 years.
-Writing on FRC’s website, Perkins mourned Don’s Ask Don’t Tell, a law which attempted to end witch hunts against homosexual military personnel, as well as the US Supreme Court’s ruling in Lawrence v.
+Writing on FRC’s website, Perkins mourned Don’s Ask Don’t Tell, a law which attempted to end witch hunts against homosexual military personnel, as well as the U.S. Supreme Court’s ruling in Lawrence v.
 Texas, which had struck down sodomy laws in 14 states back in 2003.

 The evangelical leader, who is known to be a strong Trump ally, equated homosexuality with incest and prostitution, going on to argue that the goal of LGBT activism is not making same-sex marriage legal everywhere, but end the concept of marriage and family as we know it.
 In what was a stretch even by his often dismal standards, Perkins wrote that LGBT activism will eventually lead to a society with no “moral” boundaries, even insinuating that the movement intends to bring pedophilia to the mainstream.